HashemSami/prosper_loans_analysis/README.md

 ## Results<a name="results"></a>

-The main findings of the code can be found at the post available [here](https://medium.com/@josh_2774/how-do-you-become-a-developer-5ef1c1c68711).
+The main findings of the code can be found at the post available [here](https://medium.com/@hashem.sf/how-ready-are-you-for-your-next-loan-88464bc5c0d6).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Must give credit to Prosper Marketplace the data.
+Must give credit to Prosper Marketplace for the data.
 You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/code/shikhar07/loan-data-from-prosper).
 Otherwise, feel free to use the code here as you would like!